 You earn points based on the moves you make and the speed at which you make the correct ones.
 The points you get depend on the version of Mahjong you play.

-So, make sure you check how the points are recorded when you’re playing free Mahjong.
-Because if you don’t you might find that you don’t earn as high a score as you could.
+So, make sure you verify how points are recorded when you're playing free Mahjong.
+Because if you don't, you might find that your score could end up lower than you expected.

 Playing free Mahjong games is a great way to test your ability to think strategically.
 There are different versions of the game you can play online and the simplest way to learn how to play it is to start with traditional Mahjong.

-These are the key things you need to know about playing traditional Mahjong games online:
+These are the six key things you need to know about playing traditional Mahjong games online:

-We have a range of free Mahjong games and these may feature different rules from the basic version of the game.
-Make sure you check how to play the version you’re interested in before you sit down for a game.
+We have a range of free Mahjong games with a twist.
+These may feature different rules from the basic version of the game.
+Make sure you check how to play the version you're interested in before you sit down for a game.